truenas/middleware/docs/userguide/index.rst

 |             |                   |                                                                           |
 +-------------+-------------------+---------------------------------------------------------------------------+

-**NOTE:** as soon as you add or edit a *Sysctl*, the running kernel will change that variable to the value you specify.
+.. note:: as soon as you add or edit a *Sysctl*, the running kernel will change that variable to the value you specify.
 As long as the sysctl exists, that value will persist across reboots and upgrades.
 However, when you add a *Loader*, the changes you make will not take effect until the system is rebooted as loaders are only read when the kernel is loaded at boot time.
 As long as the loader exists, your changes will persist at each boot and across upgrades.

 Any sysctls or loaders that you add will be listed alphabetically in System → Tunables → View Tunables.
 To change the value of an existing tunable, click its Edit button.
 To remove a tunable, click its Delete button.